 In conclusion, the hypothesis-generating report of Mozaffarian et al draws attention to the different effects of diet on lipoprotein physiology and cardiovascular disease risk.
 These effects include the paradox that a high-fat, high–saturated fat diet is associated with diminished coronary artery disease progression in women with the metabolic syndrome, a condition that is epidemic in the United States.

 (FYI: Metabolic syndrome is a combination of medical disorders that increase the risk of developing heart disease, stroke and diabetes.
 These medical disorders include obesity, high blood pressure, elevated triglycerides, polycystic ovarian syndrome, and more.
-Additional info.)
+Here's additional info.)

 So here's where I need your help